MicrosoftDocs/connected-spaces/articles/camera-placement-recommendations.md

 ## Height, focal-point distance, and angle

-You need to consider three things when deciding how to install a camera for Dynamics 365 Connected Spaces:
+Consider three things when deciding how to install a camera for Dynamics 365 Connected Spaces:

 - Camera height